 | Lake Mead & Hoover Dam

 Lake Mead National Recreation Area is a 30-mile ride east of Las Vegas for those interested in water sports.
 The lake is the world's largest man-made reservoir and provides a wide variety of year-round recreational activities, including: boating, swimming, hiking, scuba diving and sport fishing.
+Important water level conditions, closures & alerts.
 The 1.5-million acre recreation area that surrounds the lake is equally unique.
 Three of the nation's four desert ecosystems meet here - the Great Basin, Mojave and Sonoran deserts.

 Lake Mead is open year-round.
-A small admission fee is now required.
+An admission fee is now required.
 As with any outdoor recreation getaway in southern Nevada, visitors should bring plenty of water and dress for the season.

 Hoover Dam is named after President Herbert Hoover,